Heathrow Terminal 3: History

 Terminal 3 was opened as the Oceanic Terminal on 13 November 1961; it was built to handle flight departures for long-haul routes.
 Renamed Terminal 3 in 1968, it was expanded in 1970 with the addition of an arrivals building.
 Other facilities added included the UK's first moving walkways.
 BOAC and the two US airlines, Pan American World Airways and Trans World Airlines (TWA), dominated operations at the terminal throughout the 1960s and 1970s.
 In 1969 the terminal was renovated to handle the new Boeing 747 which was introduced to the airport on 23 January 1970.
 In 1990 Pan American sold its Heathrow landing rights to United Airlines around the same time TWA sold them to American Airlines.

 The terminal was refurbished between 1987 and 1990 at a cost of £110 million.
 In 2006, the new £105 million Pier 6 was completed to accommodate the Airbus A380 superjumbo; Emirates and Qantas now operate regular flights from Terminal 3 using the Airbus A380.
 Redevelopment of Terminal 3's forecourt through the addition of a new four-lane drop-off area and a large pedestrianised plaza, complete with canopy to the front of the terminal building, was completed in 2007.
 These improvements were intended to improve passengers' experiences, reduce traffic congestion and improve security.
 As part of this project, Virgin Atlantic was assigned its own dedicated check-in area, known as 'Zone A', which features a large sculpture and atrium.
 As of 2013, Terminal 3 has an area of 98962 m2.

-Heathrow Airport Limited also has plans for a £1bn upgrade of the rest of the terminal over the next ten years which will include the renovation of aircraft piers and the arrivals forecourt.
+Heathrow Airport Limited also has plans for a £1 billion upgrade of the rest of the terminal over the next ten years which will include the renovation of aircraft piers and the arrivals forecourt.
 A new baggage system connecting to Terminal 5 (for British Airways connections) is currently under construction.
 In addition to the baggage system, the baggage claim hall is also set to undergo changes with dedicated A380 belts and an improved design and layout.

 In 2020 due to the COVID-19 pandemic, all flights from Terminal 3 and 4 were suspended and flights temporarily moved to Terminals 2 and 5.
 The railway and tube station remained open to serve Terminal 2.
 The terminal was reopened for use by Virgin Atlantic and Delta on 15 July 2021.

 Usage

 The main presence in Terminal 3 is Virgin Atlantic.
-Air France, American Airlines, British Airways, Cathay Pacific, Delta Air Lines, Emirates, Iberia, KLM and Qantas are the other major users of the terminal.
-This terminal is mainly reserved for long haul flights.
-Air France, British Airways, Finnair, Iberia and KLM are the only short haul airlines flying from this terminal.
+American Airlines, British Airways, Cathay Pacific, Delta Air Lines, Emirates, Iberia, and Qantas are the other major users of the terminal.
+This terminal is mainly reserved for long-haul flights.
+British Airways, Finnair and Iberia are the only short-haul airlines flying from this terminal.
+With the closure of Terminal 4 Air France and KLM operated from Terminal 3 during the downturn in traffic at the airport during the pandemic.
+Both airlines moved back to join their fellow SkyTeam members at the reopened Terminal 4 in March 2023.